Chris Driedger: Seattle Kraken

 In his first season with the Kraken, Driedger was often sidelined due to injury issues.
-His first injury came after relieving Grubauer in a loss to the Philadelphia Flyers on October 18.
-He missed numerous games while working out in solo sessions with goalie coach Andrew Allen before rejoining the team on November 2.
-However, he was reinjured later that month following a 7–4 win on November 29 and missed numerous games to recover.
+His first injury came after relieving Grubauer in a 6–1 loss to the Philadelphia Flyers on October 18.
+He missed numerous games, needing to work in solo sessions with goaltender coach Andrew Allen, before rejoining the team on November 2.
+Driedger made his first start with the Kraken on November 9, in a 4–2 loss to the Vegas Golden Knights.
+However, he was reinjured later that month following a 7–4 win over the Buffalo Sabres on November 29 and missed numerous games to recover.
+Driedger recorded his first shutout with the Kraken on April 29, 2022, making saves in a 3–0 victory over the San Jose Sharks.
+He ended his first season with the Kraken with a 9–14–1 record, a 2.96 GAA, and a .899 save percentage.